kowainik/learn4haskell/README.md

 Learn4Haskell is a GitHub-located course that will get you into the Haskell Functional Programming world in just 4 Pull Requests.

-This course is organised as a coding project.
+This course is organized as a coding project.
 So you can complete the course without needing to exit your editor.

 This works in the following way.
 When you decide to start the project, all you